Everyone's singing the praises of CBD and rightly so.

 Most antioxidants are avoided during chemo for this reason.

-CBD has shown powerful antitumor effects but make sure to check your doctor for your particular treatment and the use of CBD.
+CBD has shown powerful antitumor effects but makes sure to check your doctor for your particular treatment and the use of CBD.

 Learn about CBD and Cancer here.